A board resolution is the result of a vote amongst board members at a board meeting to authorize a particular action carried out in the company.

 This document assigns an individual in the company the power to open a bank account for the company.

-It is usually one of the first resolutions passed after a business is incorporated, it is the next logical step after starting a company.
+It is usually one of the first resolutions passed after a business is incorporated in Hong Kong, it is the next logical step after starting a company.

 The key parts included in a board resolution for bank account opening: